Roots Canada: Today

 Roots has 120 stores in North America, including five flagship stores in Canada in Toronto, Vancouver, and Montreal.
-Other notable locations include Rosedale in Toronto, Chinook and West Edmonton Mall in Alberta.
-In 2013, Roots opened locations in Montreal, Niagara Falls.
+Other notable locations include Rosedale in Toronto, and Chinook and West Edmonton Mall in Alberta.
+In 2013, Roots opened locations in Montreal and Niagara Falls.
 In 2014, the large two-story Bloor St. location, which was known for holding many events, downsized to a new location on the same street.

-Also in 2014, after years of running the business, Michael Budman and Don Green hired a President and Chief Operating Officer, Wendy Bennison, who was previously Vice President of Mark's Work Warehouse.
+Also in 2014, after years of running the business, Michael Budman and Don Green hired a president and chief operating officer, Wendy Bennison, who was previously vice president of Mark's Work Warehouse.

-In 2015, Roots was sold to Searchlight Capital LP which now holds a majority stake with the founders retaining a minority stake.
+In 2015, Roots was sold to Searchlight Capital LP, which now holds a majority stake with the founders retaining a minority stake.

-Jim Gabel joined in February 2016 as the President of Roots Canada.
+Jim Gabel joined in February 2016 as the president of Roots Canada.
 He left the company in January 2020.
-In May 2020, the board of directors appointed Meghan Roach as Chief Executive Officer.
+In May 2020, the board of directors appointed Meghan Roach as chief executive officer.

 In September 2017, the company filed for an initial public offering on the Toronto Stock Exchange.

 On April 29, 2020, Roots Corp. announced the shutdown of its stores in Boston, Washington, and Chicago, and a pop-up store in New York.
 Two stores in Michigan and Utah will remain open.
 Its subsidiary Roots USA Corp. will be liquidated through a Chapter 7 bankruptcy filing.
 Sales to U.S. customers will continue through e-commerce.